sarabeltramini/sarabeltramini/README.md

 Hello!
 I’m Sara Beltramini, a results-driven data analyst with a passion for transforming data into actionable insights.
 My background in marketing and business administration has equipped me with the skills to deliver exceptional results across diverse industries.

-🔭 I’m currently working on frontend development projects
+🔭 I’m currently working on frontend and backend development projects, being a lead engineer working with a Global Pharma Company, EMEA Commercial Sector

 🌱 I’m currently learning more about Microsoft Power BI